Oscarlind/vmware-permission-check/README.md

 Script to check if user got adequate permission in vmware for OpenShift/Kubernetes Checks included for both UPI and IPI installations.

+## NOTE
+This script is currently not working properly.
+It is looping every account that the SA can find and then compares the permissions from the sum of those to the required ones.

 Pre-requirements
 ----------------
 This script requires the user to have [govc](https://github.com/vmware/govmomi/tree/master/govc) VMwares CLI.